 Minor renovations like updating light fixtures and repainting can add some value to a home.
 Larger projects such as updating the kitchen, adding bathrooms or finishing the basement may yield good returns on the investment.

 Weighing present cost against potential future gain may be a good thing to do before tackling a big project.
 The idea is that making these improvements now, and then being able to sell at a premium will mean recouping your expenses and then some.
+An online home improvement project calculator can help you estimate the cost of projects and how much value they could potentially add.

 6. Sprucing Up the Outside